 The 65" Q900R we tested was manufactured in Feb.
 2019.

 The Samsung Q900 is a great TV.
 It is the first 8k TV we tested and has great local dimming and wide viewing angles.
+See our recommendations for the best TVs, the best HDR gaming TVs, and the best smart TVs.

 The Samsung Q9FN has similar overall performance to the Samsung Q900R.
 The Q9FN has better reflection handling, which is great if you use the TV in a room with many light sources.
 It also has a higher native contrast ratio that allows it to display deeper blacks in a dark room, which is great for movies and HDR.
 The Samsung Q900R, on the other hand, has an 8k display and the 'Ultra Viewing Angle' layer which gives it wider viewing angles.
 Also, the Q900R has a crisper image due to the faster response time and can remove judder from any source.